seandstewart/typical/mkdocs/usage/validation.md

 ## What "Mode" Should I Use?

-`typical` provides users with a path for easy, safe coercion of types at runtime.
+`typical` provides users with a path for easy, safe conversion of types at runtime.

 The best use-case for "strict-mode" is when you find yourself using `str` as your annotation.
 This is because any object in Python can be